 While reading her blog post, I realised she and I do not write in English with the same level of mastery.
 I encourage you to read Ann Marie’s post if you have not done so already.
 No matter how hard I try or how well I think I write in English, my pen betrays me.
 I never write like a native English writer.
 My mother tongue (French) always influences how I structure sentences and which words I choose to phrase what I say.

-I also realise I write in a plainer way, with simpler words.
-I tend to write in a factual and straightforward voice instead of “with style”.
-Stephen King (novelist), William Strunk Jr., and E. B. White (authors of “The Element of Style“) would like me very much, but most word specialists would give me a dirty look.
-My expression lacks style, “punch”, and “life”.
-I am not as “colourful” since I don’t provide much nuance of expression.
+I also realise I write in a forthright manner, with simpler words.
+I tend to write in a realistic and straightforward voice instead of with style.
+Stephen King (novelist), William Strunk Jr., and E. B. White (authors of “The Element of Style“) would like me very much, but most word specialists would give me a shaming look.
+My expression lacks style, punch, and life.
+I am not as colourful since I don’t provide many nuances of expression.
 In other words, I write (and I mean no offence to high school students) like a first-year high school student.
 Given the right topic, the right state of mind, and the right amount of knowledge, I can write like twelve-graders, but my easy, natural expression is simpler.
 Once in a while, I will write a sentence worthy of a university class, but I cannot rely on this ability.

 In short, this sums up why translators should only translate into their native language; they cannot possibly be as good in their second or third language as they are in their first language.

 Translation requires a level of flexibility above average and reaching such level of mastery is difficult in a second language.
 Exposing myself to the English language using every means at my disposal for the last 30 years still has not given such flexibility.
-It still easy to figure out English is not my first language as my idiolect is not one a native English speaker would have.
-I was raised in French and only started immersing myself in the English language with the means available to me when school classes did not teach me fast enough.
-Thirty years later, I still haven’t arrived.
+Figuring out English is not my first language remains easy as my idiolect is not one a native English speaker would have.
+I was raised in French and only started immersing myself in the English language with the means available to me when the school curriculum did not teach me fast enough.
+Many decades, I still haven’t arrived.